orcestra-campaign/flight_segmentation/scripts/segmentation_20240916a.md

 # Flight segmentation template

 a template for flight segmentation developers to work your way through the flight track piece by piece and define segments in time.
-An EC track and circles are exemplarily shown for 2024-08-13.
+An EC track and circles are shown for 2024-09-16.
 A YAML file containing the segment time slices as well as optionally specified `kinds`, `name`, `irregularities` or `comments` is generated at the end.

 If a flight includes overpasses of a station of the Meteor, you can import and use the function `plot_overpass` from `utils` which will also print the closest time and distance to the target.